1980 Turkish coup d'état: Tribunals

 The coup rounded up members of both the left and right for trial with military tribunals.
 Within a very short time, there were 250,000 to 650,000 people detained.
 Among the detainees, 230,000 were tried, 14,000 were stripped of citizenship, and 50 were executed.
 In addition, hundreds of thousands of people were tortured, and thousands disappeared.
 A total of 1,683,000 people were blacklisted.
 Apart from the militants killed during shootings, at least four prisoners were legally executed immediately after the coup; the first ones since 1972, while in February 1982 there were 108 prisoners condemned to capital punishment.
 Among the prosecuted were Ecevit, Demirel, Türkeş, and Erbakan, who were incarcerated and temporarily suspended from politics.

-One notable victim of the hangings was a 17-year-old Erdal Eren, who said he looked forward to it in order to avoid thinking of the torture he had witnessed.
+One notable victim of the hangings was a communist militant alleged 17-year-old Erdal Eren, who said he looked forward to it in order to avoid thinking of the torture he had witnessed.
+According to official records he was born in 1961.
+He was accused of killing a Turkish soldier.
+Kenan Evren said "Now, after I catch him, I will put him on trial, and then I will not execute him, I will take care of him for life.
+I will feed that traitor who took a gun to these Mehmetçiks who shed their blood for this homeland for years.
+Would you agree to that?!"

 After having taken advantage of the Grey Wolves' activism, General Kenan Evren imprisoned hundreds of them.
 At the time they were some 1700 Grey Wolves organizations in Turkey, with about 200,000 registered members and a million sympathizers.
 In its indictment of the MHP in May 1981, the Turkish military government charged 220 members of the MHP and its affiliates for 694 murders.
 Evren and his cohorts realized that Türkeş was a charismatic leader who could challenge their authority using the paramilitary Grey Wolves.
 Following the coup in Colonel Türkeş's indictment, the Turkish press revealed the close links maintained by the MHP with security forces as well as organized crime involved in drug trade, which financed in return weapons and the activities of hired fascist commandos all over the country.